neatblackcrow/clear-weather/README.md

 This application pull weather data from the OpenWeather's API. https://openweathermap.org/price (Free option)

 You need to obtain an API key in order to run this simple application.
-By apply it to the '_appId' properties in the file named 'weather_client.dart' (in the lib directory).
+Then create a file named 'secret.json' and put it into the 'lib/auth' directory.

+lib/auth/secret.json
+{
+    "appId": "" // You obtained AppID
+}

 ![](https://github.com/neatblackcrow/clear-weather/blob/master/sample.gif?raw=true)